You Be The Chemist

 How do I prepare my students?

-The Chemical Education Foundation offers FREE online study materials
+The Chemical Education Foundation offers FREE online study materials to

 help students succeed at every level of the Challenge.
 To prepare for a Challenge competition, students should begin byreviewing the YBTC Challenge study materials, including the Periodic Table and Periodic Table of Atomic Weights handouts.
 The qualifying exam is a multiple choice test.
 Students are encouraged to seek additional examples and explanations of chemistry concepts from outside resources as competition questions often require students to connect concepts and apply their knowledge of chemistry to both familiar and unfamiliar situations.